kapin-k/dna-demo-app/README.md

         > *If your device prompts you whether you trust the computer -> Click on 'Trust' {This process might take a while.
 Wait patiently}*
     - Step 10: When prompted with an alert/error saying "Could not launch dnademo", follow these steps:
         > In your iPad > Go to General Setting > Device Management > Choose the development application
+        > Click on the 'Trust' option
-        > Click on trust and re-build application from Xcode.
+        > Re-build application from Xcode.

 ### BACK END
 -------------